Nele-Liis Vaiksoo

-Nele-Liis Vaiksoo (born 16 March 1984, in Tallinn) is an Estonian singer and actress.
+Nele-Liis Vaiksoo (born 16 March 1984 in Tallinn) is an Estonian singer and actress, known for her work in musical theatre.

 Biography

+Nele-Liis Vaiksoo was born to parents involved in the arts and grew up in Tallinn.

-In the 1990s Vaiksoo toured Europe with the Eesti Televisioon (ETV) concert choir.
-In 2000 she received fourth place at the all-Estonian song contest for children, organized by ETV.
-Vaiksoo's first stage performance in a musical was the 1998 Estonian original production of The King and I where she performed as a choir artist.
+In the 1990s, she toured Europe with the Eesti Televisioon (ETV) Concert Choir, having been a member since childhood.
+At the same time, she studied piano at a local music school.
+In 2000, she placed fourth in the nationwide children’s song contest organized by ETV.
+Vaiksoo made her musical theatre debut in the 1998 Estonian production of The King and I.